merenlab/anvio/anvio/docs/workflows/sra-download.md

-The `sra-download` workflow is a Snakemake workflow that downloads FASTQ files from SRA-accessions using [NCBI sra-tools wiki](https://github.com/ncbi/sra-tools/wiki/08.-prefetch-and-fasterq-dump), gzips them using [pigz](https://zlib.net/pigz/), and provides a %(samples-txt)s.
+The `sra_download` workflow is a Snakemake workflow that downloads FASTQ files from SRA-accessions using [NCBI sra-tools wiki](https://github.com/ncbi/sra-tools/wiki/08.-prefetch-and-fasterq-dump), gzips them using [pigz](https://zlib.net/pigz/), and provides a %(samples-txt)s.
 You will need to have these tools installed before you start.

 Let's get started.